pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 # Motivation

-PACE will be a suit of several interconnected programs for inelastic neutron data analysis, which are written both in Matlab and in Python.
+PACE will be a suite of several interconnected programs for inelastic neutron scattering data analysis, which are written both in Matlab and in Python.
 One major goal of the project is to have both a Matlab and a Python user interface (of which the Python interface *would not require a Matlab license* to use).
 Thus, in order to present the user with a seamless experience,